UxusNoob/uxushud/README.md

-<h1>Uxushud - new customhud mod, witch doesnt require any third party mods.</h1>
+<h1>Uxushud - new customhud mod, which doesnt require any third party mods.</h1>

 <p>I didn't plan to publish this mod, but my friends inspired me to do so.
 This mod has unique features that other custom hud mods don't have. </p>
 <p>Report bugs and issues, and they will be fixed.Also, you can give me ideas on new hud elements.
 Note that ive alr slowly developing hudeditor gui for my mod.</p>